K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 - b)	it has all necessary power and authority to execute, deliver and perform this Agreement and to enter into the transactions contemplated by this Agreement;
 - c)	it has all necessary power and authority to authorise the Manager to negotiate, execute, deliver and perform any agreement in connection with the provision of services under this Agreement on its behalf and to perform its obligations under any such agreements and enter into the transactions contemplated by this Agreement;
 - d)	neither its entry into this Agreement nor into any transaction contemplated by this Agreement will breach any law or regulation applicable to the Client;
-- e)	any restrictions to which it is subject relating to this Agreement or any transaction contemplated by this Agreement and the level of risk to be reflected in the Manager’s exercise of discretion (whether as a matter of legislation, its governing documentation[, its Statement of Investment Principles][^14] or otherwise), including its ability to bear losses and its risk tolerance, are set out in the Guidelines and the Manager shall be entitled to assume that no restrictions other than those contained in the Guidelines apply;
-- f)	it has read and understood the risk disclosures that have been separately notified to the Client by the Manager and which provide a description of the nature and risks of financial instruments including appropriate guidance on, and warnings of, the risks associated with investments in financial instruments or in respect of particular investment strategies;
+- e)	it has read and understood the risk disclosures that have been separately notified to the Client by the Manager and which provide a description of the nature and risks of financial instruments including appropriate guidance on, and warnings of, the risks associated with investments in financial instruments or in respect of particular investment strategies;
-- g)	it is acting as principal with respect to the transactions contemplated under this Agreement and shall accordingly be liable as principal for all obligations under this Agreement;
+- f)	it is acting as principal with respect to the transactions contemplated under this Agreement and shall accordingly be liable as principal for all obligations under this Agreement;
-- h)	it is the sole beneficial owner of all the assets in the Portfolio (or, where it is acting as trustee, it is acting on behalf of the beneficial owner) and that the assets are free from any lien, charge or other encumbrance or security interest;
+- g)	it is the sole beneficial owner of all the assets in the Portfolio (or, where it is acting as trustee, it is acting on behalf of the beneficial owner) and that the assets are free from any lien, charge or other encumbrance or security interest;
-- i)	it shall use reasonable efforts to avoid interfering with the execution of the Investment Management Service and shall not dispose of, encumber or otherwise deal with the Portfolio in a way that would prevent the Manager from discharging its responsibilities under this Agreement;
+- h)	it shall use reasonable efforts to avoid interfering with the execution of the Investment Management Service and shall not dispose of, encumber or otherwise deal with the Portfolio in a way that would prevent the Manager from discharging its responsibilities under this Agreement;
-- j)	it shall promptly provide to the Manager, and update as required, all information or documents that are reasonably necessary for the Manager to receive (including a valid Legal Entity Identifier) with a view to the proper discharge of its functions under this Agreement or which the Manager may reasonably request for such purpose or which is required by any competent authority;
+- i)	it shall promptly provide to the Manager, and update as required, all information or documents that are reasonably necessary for the Manager to receive (including a valid Legal Entity Identifier) with a view to the proper discharge of its functions under this Agreement or which the Manager may reasonably request for such purpose or which is required by any competent authority;
-- k)	information or documentation provided by the Client or its agents to the Manager pursuant to this Agreement is accurate, complete, up-to-date and not misleading in any respect and the Client has notified the Manager of all such information which is reasonably relevant to the performance of the Manager’s duties under this Agreement[; and
+- j)	information or documentation provided by the Client or its agents to the Manager pursuant to this Agreement is accurate, complete, up-to-date and not misleading in any respect and the Client has notified the Manager of all such information which is reasonably relevant to the performance of the Manager’s duties under this Agreement[; and
-- l)	it has read and understood the sustainable finance disclosures at Schedule 7][^15].
+- k)	it has read and understood the sustainable finance disclosures at Schedule 7][^15].

 21.2.
 The Manager represents, warrants and agrees, on the date of this Agreement and on a continuing basis that: